DavideDaz/EntuData/_posts/2020-01-28-OptimizersComparison.md

 ## SGD with Momentum Rationale

 The learning rate is a crucial parameter that determines the dimension of step to upload the weights after each iteration during the gradient descent.
 The simple SGD employs a constant learning rate.
-This means that all the parameters are updated with the same step independently from the "shape" of the loss function.
+This means that all the parameters are updated with the same learning rate independently from the "shape" of the loss function.
 This can result in a slow journey to the local minima as shown in the case of Figure 1, considering a simple case of two weights.
 Note that the loss is represented with contour lines as a function of the two parameters.
 <img src="{{ site.url }}{{ site.baseurl }}/OptimizerComparison/MomentumandSGD.png" alt="SGD and SGD with momentum">
 <figcaption>Figure 1: SGD and SGD with momentum</figcaption>

 It is clear that to quickly reach the local minima, the update on the horizontal direction has to move with a "faster peace".
-Now, given that the actual step is evaluated by multiplying the calculated gradient to the learning rate, it is reasonable to think that if the value of the gradient had a relevant increase on a particular direction, this trend will continue for the next step (unless sudden changes in the loss function).
+Now, given that the actual step is evaluated by multiplying the calculated gradient to the learning rate, it is reasonable to think that if the value of the gradient had a relevant increase on a particular direction, this trend will continue for the next iteration (unless sudden changes in the loss function).

-We can think of the gradient as a sort of vector, with its magnitude and a direction, somehow pointing with a certain intensity to the local minima.
+We can think of the gradient as a sort of vector, with its magnitude and a direction pointing with a certain intensity to the local minima.
 It can be therefore advantageous to take advantage of the momentum given by the previous iteration to speed up the learning process.
-At the same time we don't want to accelerate indefinitely and amplify too much the time step as we can overshoot our minima target.
+At the same time we don't want to accelerate indefinitely and amplify too much the step size, as we can overshoot our minima target.
 Hence, without going too much in deep with the physical parallel of momentum (whose clear explanation is in the [deep learning book](http://www.deeplearningbook.org/contents/optimization.html)), for the SGD with momentum implementation we mainly need two ingredients:

 - A variable $$v$$ that plays the role of velocity
-- A friction coefficient that introduces a gradual (exponential) decay of the velocity term in order to dump the oscillations in the weights updates, reaching a terminal velocity close to the minima.
+- A friction factor that introduces a gradual (exponential) decay of the velocity term in order to dump the oscillations in the weights updates.

 The result it is a faster descent towards the local minima with a dumped oscillation of the weights as in Figure 2.